alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 Perhaps the most important and most difficult aspect of using GNNs in RL is defining the action space.
 In traditional RL, the action space is often fixed and discrete, or continuous within a certain range.
 However, when using GNNs, the action space can be more complex and dynamic, depending on the graph structure.
-In the following sections, we discuss several common approaches to defining action spaces in GNN-based RL environments.
+In the following sections, we discuss several common approaches to defining action spaces in graph-based RL environments.

 ### Fixed Action Spaces

 The most straightforward way to use a GNN in RL is to use it as a feature extractor for environments with fixed action spaces.
 In this case, the GNN processes the graph-structured observation from the environment and produces a graph or node-level embedding vector.
-This vector is then passed to an MLP or similar network to produce action values or action probabilities.
+This vector can then passed to an MLP to produce action values or probabilities.

 {% include figure.liquid path="assets/img/2026-04-27-rl-with-gnns/fixed_action_space.svg" class="img-fluid" alt="A GNN embedding creates feature vectors for each node in a graph.
 These are passed to a pooling function (sum operator) to create a graph embedding.
 The graph embedding is fed to a MLP + softmax block, which produces an action distribution with a fixed dimension." caption="For a fixed action space, the GNN can be used as a feature extractor, with the resulting graph or node embeddings passed to an MLP to produce action values or probabilities." %}

-When using a GNN as a feature extractor, there are two main approaches to obtaining the action space from the graph embedding: pooling the node embeddings to get a graph-level embedding, or using the node embeddings directly.
+When using a GNN as a feature extractor, there are two main approaches for obtaining the action space from the graph embedding: pooling the node embeddings to yield a graph-level embedding, or using the node embeddings directly.
 If the graph embedding is pooled to a single vector, it is important to consider the pooling method used.
 Common pooling methods include mean pooling, max pooling, and sum pooling.
 These methods are permutation invariant, meaning that the order of the nodes does not affect the resulting graph embedding.